I like how Barbara at Mommy Life responded...

 What seems to happen is that a couple with good ideas for conducting

 their spiritual life or raising their family begins to teach others.
+At

+some point the sharing of principles which worked for them crosses over the line into moral superiority, judgment of others and legalism.
 There are so many people I can think of that this has happened to - the Ezzos and the Pearls come to mind.
 On the other end of the spectrum is Dr. Dobson, who dispenses help for parents with a helpful spirit and without the overlay of moral superiority.

 Do you see what I mean?